Zapfenkiller/USB-Userport/README.md

 From the code examples one should be able to see the usage of generic HID API on a windows system.
 Other OS should be similar.

+The code examples for the host are dedicated as macros to be used with a Microsoft Excel.
+Maybe (but this is untestet for the time being) some recent LibreOffice Calc might also work with them.

 ### Device